hund030/TeamsFx_Wiki_review/Teams-Toolkit-Visual-Studio-Code-v5.0-Prerelease-Guide.md

 > Note, the place holder *\${**local**:teamsAppId}* or *\${**dev**:teamsAppId}* in `launch.json` means to load Teams App ID from *local* or *dev* environment.
 If you creates your own environment (e.g., ***test01***), you can change that to any environment (e.g., *\${**test01**:teamsAppId}*).

+<b>Visit [Teams Toolkit v5 VS Code Tasks](https://aka.ms/teamsfx-tasks) for more details.</b>

 # Examples

 ## Customize your Ngrok configuration for debug

 Teams Toolkit use ngrok for tunneling, but you could customize the tunneling settings or use your own tunneling service by modifying .`vscode/tasks.json`.
-Visit [teamsfx local tunnel task](https://aka.ms/teamsfx-local-tunnel-task) for more details.
+Visit [teamsfx local tunnel](https://aka.ms/teamsfx-tasks#start-local-tunnel) for more details.

 ## Use your existing Teams app ID